lepenghuang/lepenghuang.github.io/_pages/about.md

 In the Spare Time
 ======
 I enjoy photography, a skill I cultivated in my undergraduate student organization of photography.
 Please see my [photos](https://hlpgallery.mysxl.cn/)!
-I also like pool and city walks.
-Since I came to US, I have been enjoying cooking somehow.
+I also like pool, city walks, and League of Legends.
+I have been a good League of Legends ARAM player for ten years...
 <div style="margin-top: 2em;"></div>

 *(Updated in April 2026)*